 Don’t let pets near roses or other thorny stemmed flowers.
 Biting, stepping on or swallowing their sharp, woody spines can cause serious infection if a puncture occurs.
-“It’s all too easy for pets to step on thorns that fall to the ground as a flower arrangement is being created,” says Dr. Louise Murray, Director of Medicine for the ASPCA Animal Hospital.
+“It’s all too easy for pets to step on thorns that fall to the ground as a flower arrangement is being created,” says Dr. Louise Murray, Vice President of the ASPCA Animal Hospital.
 De-thorn your roses far away from pets.

 Playing with Fire

 It’s nice to set your evening a-glow with candlelight, but put out the fire when you leave the room.
 Pawing kittens and nosy pooches can burn themselves or cause a fire by knocking over unattended candles.

 Wrap it Up

 Gather up tape, ribbons, bows, wrapping paper, cellophane and balloons after presents have been opened—if swallowed, these long, stringy and “fun-to-chew” items can get lodged in your pet’s throat or digestive tract, causing her to choke or vomit.

 Giving a cuddly puppy or kitten may seem a fitting Valentine’s Day gift—however, returning a pet you hadn’t planned on is anything but romantic.
 Companion animals bring with them a lifelong commitment, and choosing a pet for someone else doesn’t always turn out right.
 Those living in the Manhattan area can let their loved one choose their own cat with a gift certificate to adopt from the ASPCA .
 If you’re not from New York, check your local animal care facility or take a romantic trip to the shelter together.